IAMSSROBINSON/u-front-end/06_project_blog/00_project_blog.md

   - : render newList(arr)
   - : get main container and clear content
   - : generate cards from arr and render on UI
+  - : if there are no posts render a message "No posts for this subject."